Reds vs. Dodgers Player Props Betting Odds

-Oddsmakers have set player props for Freddie Freeman, Jonathan India and others when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Tuesday at 7:10 PM ET.
+You can find player prop bet odds for Freddie Freeman, Jonathan India and others on the Los Angeles Dodgers and Cincinnati Reds heading into their matchup at 7:10 PM ET on Wednesday at Great American Ball Park.

 Bet on this matchup or its props with DraftKings!